bitwarden/contributing-docs/docs/contributing/featureflags.md

 of the feature flag from code – it’s essential that these not be left around for too long and assume a permanent existence.
 Address the technical debt at a later phase once the feature launches successfully.

+### Self-hosted considerations

+Self-hosted instances will not have access to LaunchDarkly, so the server configuration retrieved from the API **will always treat all feature flags as in their "off" state**.
+What this means in practice is that the feature flag must be fully removed from the code before the feature is available for self-hosted instances.
+This implies a staged feature release cycle, as follows:

+1. Release cloud and self-hosted with feature flag off
+2. Turn on feature flag, which will enable the feature for cloud instances **only**
+3. Release cloud and self-hosted with feature flag removed, which enables the feature for self-hosted instances